Fritz Cremer

-Fritz Cremer was a German sculptor.
-Cremer was considered a key figure in the DDR art and cultural politics.
-His most notable for being the creator of the "Revolt of the Prisoners" (Revolte der Gefangenen) memorial sculptor at the former concentration camp of Buchenwald.
+Fritz Cremer (22 October 1906 – 1 September 1993) was a German sculptor.
+Cremer was considered a key figure in the art and cultural politics of East Germany.
+He is most notable for being the creator of the "Revolt of the Prisoners" ("Revolte der Gefangenen") memorial sculpture at the former concentration camp of Buchenwald.

 Life

-Cremer was the son of the upholsterer and decorator Albert Cremer.
+Fritz Cremer was the son of the upholsterer and decorator Albert Cremer.
 One year after his father's death, his mother Christine Cremer moved to Rellinghausen with her children Fritz and Emmy in 1908.
-In 1911, the mother moved to Essen, where she married a teacher in her second marriage.
+In 1911, the family moved to Essen, where Christine began a second marriage with a teacher.
 After his mother died in 1922, Cremer lived with a miner's family.

-In 1929, the Austrian expressive dancer Hanna Berger met Cremer and became his partner.
-In the autumn 1942, Berger was arrested by the Gestapo as a fellow campaigner in Kurt Schumacher's resistance group.
+In 1929, the Austrian expressive dancer Hanna Berger met Cremer and the two began a romantic relationship.
+In autumn 1942, Berger was arrested by the Gestapo for her work as a campaigner in Kurt Schumacher's resistance group.
 In 1944, Berger was able to escape from prison when she was being transferred to Ravensbrück concentration camp during a bombing.
 She lived illegally in Styria until the end of the war.

-In 1953, Cremer married Christa von Carnap (1921-2010), a painter and ceramist who had divorced shortly before.
-She was the daughter of Alfred von Carnap (1894-1965), a merchant from the Wilmersdorf area of Berlin, and his first wife Susanne Schindler.
-Christa von Carnap was married in her first marriage to the Schöneberg sculptor Waldemar Grzimek.
+In 1953, Cremer married Christa von Carnap (1921–2010), a painter and ceramicist who had divorced shortly before.
+She was the daughter of Alfred von Carnap (1894–1965), a merchant from the Wilmersdorf area of Berlin, and his first wife Susanne Schindler.
+Christa von Carnap had previously been married to the Schöneberg-based sculptor Waldemar Grzimek.